Urgent property orders

 6. Consider whether you need to apply urgently for court orders to protect assets

-7. Speak with a family lawyer about your options and the strength of your concerns
+7. People often speak with a family lawyer about their options and the strength of their concerns.

 How LawConnect can help

-Urgent property orders and family law injunctions can feel overwhelming when you are dealing with relationship breakdown and financial uncertainty.
-Many people need clarity about what options are available and whether their concerns justify urgent action.
+Urgent property orders and family law injunctions can feel overwhelming for people dealing with relationship breakdown and financial uncertainty.
+Many people seek clarity about what options are available and how their concerns relate to the available processes.

 LawConnect provides personalised legal information through our AI legal assistant.
 You can ask questions about how courts approach asset preservation, what evidence you may need, and what to expect from a court application.
 Our AI is designed to help you better understand general legal information and the range of options that may be available to you.